 a picture of a tidy bunch of asparagus used to elaborate on the health benefits and uses

-Asparagus (Asparagus officinalis): Benefits, Uses And Natural Remedies
+Asparagus (Asparagus officinalis): Benefits, Uses, and Natural Remedies

 Asparagus is a plant grown for its edible parts as a spring vegetable.
 It is loaded with vitamins K, C, and E; folate; inulin; saponin; flavonoids; polysaccharides; and alkaloids.
+Its uses are outlined in the image below.

-The roots are tubular-shaped with a brown exterior and a white interior.
+The roots of asparagus are tubular-shaped with a brown exterior and a white interior.
 The leaves are small and needle-like, protruding on the bark of the feather-like cladodes.
 The flowers are bell-shaped with red berries that are toxic in large amounts.

 Asparagus is cultivated in Asia, Africa, America, Australia, and the Eastern Mediterranean.
 Relevant species include A. officinalis, A. recemosus, A. cochinchinensis, and A. densiflorous.